outlyerapp/packs/README.md

 # Dataloop Packs

-Each pack is comprised of a Nagios plugin, exported dashboard yaml file, exported rules yaml file, a package description and some help.
+Each pack is comprised of a plugin (Nagios check script), exported dashboard yaml file, exported rules yaml file, a package description and some help.
+Each directory in this repo appears as a separate pack in the Dataloop 'Packs Store' under the Setup page.

-To create a new Pack fork this repo and then run:
+To create a new pack fork this repo and then run:

 ```./create.py <pack name>```